martinovich89/Philosophers/philo/README.md

-# Philosophers
+# phisophers
-solve philosophers puzzle with forks and mutex
+solve phisophers puzzle with forks and mutex